The Night Gwen Stacy Died: Attempted resurrections

+In the team-up miniseries Gwenpool: All-New, All-Deadly, Gwen is revived once again, after the severed head of her reanimation from "Dead No More" is grown a new immortal clone body below the neck by Weapon X and dressed in a purple version of Gwen Poole's suit, who use the nano-charges Ben put in her head to control her as Weapon X-31.
+After accidentally killing Poole and visiting her own grave, Gwen teams up with Poole's ghost as well as Peter in taking down her most-recent resurrector, while unaware that she should still have her soul.
+After Poole is revived and reunited with her life partner Kate Bishop and pet Jeff the Land Shark, Gwen asks out Peter again, only to be rejected (due to Peter not believing her resurrection to be legitimate), with Gwen then passing off her asking as a joke and joining Peter and the other heroes in facing Fin Fang Foom.
+In addition, the fourth chapter of this miniseries, in which Poole's ghost seeks revenge on Gwen before teaming up with her, is titled "The Death of Gwen Stacy Part II-- This Time, It's Personal!", in reference to the original storyline.
+Unlike prior resurrection attempts, Gwen remains alive on the storyline's conclusion, oblivious to still having her soul and believing herself a simple clone.

 What If?

 In a non-canonical parallel universe story in What If? #24 – "What If Gwen Stacy Had Lived?", Spider-Man saves Gwen by jumping after her rather than catching her with a web-line (in the same way he saved Mary Jane in the film), allowing him to cushion her from the impact as they hit the water and subsequently give her CPR.
 In the aftermath of this rescue, he proposes to Gwen after revealing his secret identity to her, and, in a subsequent confrontation with the Green Goblin, Norman Osborn finally fights off his evil side when Harry moves to protect him from Spider-Man regardless of what he'd become.
 Their life, however, is not destined to be a happy one; to ensure his victory, the Goblin had sent J. Jonah Jameson proof of Spider-Man's real identity, which Jonah had subsequently published and used to acquire a warrant for Peter's arrest, thus forcing Peter to escape from the police mere moments after his wedding to Gwen.
 As the issue ends, Gwen departs with Joe "Robbie" Robertson, who promises Gwen that they would do whatever they could to help Peter after he berates Jonah for his actions and quits the Bugle.

 In What If? vol. 2 #42 – "What If Spider-Man Had Kept His Six Arms?", Peter is able to prevent Gwen's death by using his additional arms to catch her as she falls.

 At the end of the one-shot What If: The Other by Peter David, Peter (now calling himself "Poison") uses part of the Venom symbiote attached to him resurrect Gwen.